 - Air BnB

 I’d never stayed in a hostel until I went to Europe for the first time.
 I was hooked.
 These places are soooo cool and can be really, really cheap.
-I’m talking maybe $3-$4 a night when you start traveling in Asia.
+I’m talking maybe $3-$4 a night when you start traveling in Asia — which isn't going to hurt when you budget for a trip, that's for sure.

 Just remember, it's not as nice as a hotel.
 There's probably not going to be a pool and no one's coming by to make your bed for you.
 But honestly, it's an experience every backpacker needs!